Hugh Rossi

+Background

-His father, Gaudenzio Rossi, came to London in 1919 after serving in the Italian Army in the First World War.
+Rossi was born in London in 1927; his father, Gaudenzio Rossi, came to London in 1919 after serving in the Italian Army in the First World War.
+He was educated at Finchley Catholic High School and went onto King's College London.
+He became a solicitor.

+Political career

 Rossi was elected a councillor on Hornsey Borough Council 1956–65, serving as deputy mayor 1964–65, and on the successor London Borough of Haringey from 1964.
 He was also a Middlesex County Councillor 1961–65.
 Rossi was Member of Parliament (MP) for Hornsey from 1966 to 1983, and (after boundary changes) for Hornsey and Wood Green, 1983 to 1992.

 A junior minister in the governments of Edward Heath and Margaret Thatcher, he was on the 'One Nation' wing of the party.
 Michael Heseltine praised his social housing ideas (especially Right to Buy) as fundamental to Conservative general election successes.
 He was expecting to be made Minister of State for Housing on the back of his work after the Conservatives won the 1979 general election but instead was made a Minister of State for Northern Ireland.
 The Prime Minister Margaret Thatcher wrongly believed that his disappointment was a worry that he could not carry out this role as a Catholic, and arranged a meeting between Rossi and the Archbishop of Westminster Basil Hume to reassure him that there was no conflict of interest.

 He retired in 1992, after which the Conservative Party lost the Hornsey and Wood Green seat, when his successor as Conservative candidate, Andrew Boff, was defeated by the Labour Party's Barbara Roche.

 Rossi was knighted in Thatcher's 1983 Dissolution Honours List.

+Personal life and death

+In 1955, Rossi married Philomena Jennings, and they had five children.

-He died in April 2020 at the age of 92 and was buried on the western side of Highgate Cemetery.
+Rossi died in the London Borough of Richmond upon Thames on 14 April 2020, at the age of 92; he was buried on the western side of Highgate Cemetery.